Paso Internacional Los Libertadores: Alternative proposed tunnels

 In order to ease the dependence on the only tunnel in the area and to permit year-round crossing, two lower tunnels have been proposed.
 One of them is the Túnel Juan Pablo II ("John Paul II Tunnel"), which would be constructed at an altitude of between 2250 and 2720 m, 20 km long, to join the towns of Horcones, Argentina and Juncal, Chile.

-Another proposed tunnel, named Paso Las Leñas ("Las Leñas Pass"), at an elevation of 2050 m and 13 km of length, would connect El Sosneado in Argentina (near San Rafael) and Machalí, Chile.
+Another proposed tunnel, named Paso Las Leñas, at an elevation of 2050 m and 13 km of length, would connect El Sosneado in Argentina (near San Rafael) and Machalí, Chile.

 The Aconcagua Bi-Oceanic railway is a proposal for a 52 km railway base tunnel under this pass.